 Chuck D helped raise a generation, multiple generations in fact,” says hip-hop artist and KEXP DJ Gabriel Teodros.
 “He famously called Rap music the Black CNN, and when he said ‘Fight The Power’ people responded.
 When Public Enemy was one of the biggest Hip-Hop groups in the world, Chuck D had countless young listeners going out to read The Autobiography of Malcolm X, with just one lyrical reference.
 It's so exciting to have a whole day to dig deeper and help celebrate the continued living legacy of Chuck D.

-In the KEXP Gathering Space, as the day’s programming plays out, Seattle-based artist and illustrator Andrew Wicklund will perform a 12-hour live drawing, with an illustration for each song as it spins.
+In the KEXP Gathering Space, as the day’s programming plays out, Seattle-based artist and illustrator Andrew Wicklund performed a 12-hour live drawing, with an illustration for each song as it spins.
+Watch footage of that below.